RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 In MTH 225, your learning will take place in three different, complementary categories:

 - *Mastery of basic building-block skills*, which in the course we call **Learning Targets**.
-- *Application of basic skills*, which happen through assignments labeled **Application/Analysis**.
+- *Application of basic skills*, which happen through assignments and exams labeled **Application/Analysis**.
 - *Engagement in the course*, by earning **engagement credits**.

 Here are the details on each of these.

 ### Learning Targets

 The basic, foundational building blocks of the course are summarized in a list of 15 **Learning Targets**.
 The complete list appears in Appendix A of this syllabus.
-Six (6) of these are highlighted as **Core Learning Targets** because they are specifically marked by the Association of Computing Machinery (ACM) as essential skills for all computing professionals.
+Six (6) of these are highlighted as **Core Learning Targets** because they are [specifically highlighted by the Association of Computing Machinery (ACM)](http://ccecc.acm.org/pdfs/discrete-structures-course.pdf) as essential skills for all computing professionals.

-Our class is organized around the 15 Learning Targets, and we will be covering one Learning Target per week on average.
+Our class is organized around those 15 Learning Targets, and we will be covering one Learning Target per week on average.
 Class meetings will center on practicing these Learning Targets.
 Four times during the semester, you will take a **Learning Target Exam** that consists of problems, one problem per Learning Target that is being covered.
 Each exam is cumulative: The first exam will cover Learning Targets 1--4, the second Learning Targets 1--8, and so on.
 For how these exams and problems are graded, see "How assignments are graded and recorded" below.

 ### Application/Analysis

 To give you practice on applying the Learning Targets to more complicated problems, roughly weekly you will work through an **Application/Analysis assignment**.
 These are take-home assignments that include multiple choice items on terminology and concepts as well as open-ended problems involving the topics from the past week. *These are graded only on the basis of completeness and effort*, so you receive full credit if you simply respond to all of the items with a good-faith effort at being correct.
 You'll get a key and a video walkthrough of selections of the assignment items each time.

 Twice during the semester, you'll take an **Application/Analysis Exam**.
-Both of these two exams will consist of a selection of items *taken directly from the Application/Analysis assignments*.
+Both of these will consist of a selection of items *taken directly from the Application/Analysis assignments*.
 So, if you have done mindful work in doing the assignment questions correctly, or correcting your mistakes, the exam will give you the chance to demonstrate this.
-Information on how the Application/Analysis Exams are graded is given here, and information on revision and reattempts is given here.
+Information on how the Application/Analysis Exams are graded is [given here](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/course-docs/MTH%20225%20Winter%202025%20Syllabus.md#how-assignments-are-graded-and-recorded), and information on revision and reattempts is [given here](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/course-docs/MTH%20225%20Winter%202025%20Syllabus.md#revision-and-reattempts-of-applicationanalysis).

 ### Engagement credits

-As mentioned above, success in the course really depends on consistent engagement both in and outside of class.
+As mentioned above, success in the course depends on consistent engagement both in and outside of class.
 Opportunities to do so are plentiful, and many will have a point value attached, which we call **engagement credits**.
 Your course grade will depend partially on how many engagement credits you accumulate.
-Some engagement credit opportunities are recurring (successful completion of Class Prep and Application/Analysis assignments, attending class meetings, etc.) while some are one-time opportunities that encourage going above and beyond basic engagement (for example, the Startup Assignment given in week 1, or reading an article and writing a summary).
+Some engagement credit opportunities are recurring (successful completion of Class Prep and Application/Analysis assignments, attending class meetings, etc.) while some are one-time opportunities that encourage going above and beyond basic engagement (for example, the Startup Assignment given in week 1).
 All such opportunities to earn engagement credits will be clearly announced; more details on some of these are below.

 ### Final exam